servo-php/fluidxml/documents/Getting-Started.md

 In every described situation FluidXML performs better in every way.

-## Creating your first XML document
+## Creating Your First XML Document

 First of all, depending the method you have chosen to install FluidXML, you have two<br/>
 options to include the library.